dettrace/dettrace/examples/README.md

 cloudseal ./my-example.sh
 ```

-Similarly, we could run `cloudseal ls -l`, revealing that the process run under Cloudseal can still by default access the full file system, including `/bin/ls`.
+Similarly, we could run `cloudseal ls -l`, which runs the usual `/bin/ls`, revealing that the process run under Cloudseal can by default access the full host file system.
 More detailed control over the starting conditions of the deterministic computation is enabled with additional command line flags.
 To see these flags and how to use them, please refer to the command line help info:

 ```shell
 cloudseal --help